 Exploration and elaboration of the conduction (i.e. conducted improvisation) methods of Lawrence “Butch” Morris (1947–2013).
 Ensemble rehearsals; weekly listening assignments to familiarize students with different approaches to improvised music; assigned readings that provide historical context for students' musical work.
 Players of all instruments and skill levels are welcome.
 Enrollment limited to freshmen.
 Preregistration required; see under Freshman Seminar Program.
 HU RP

 MUSI 110a or b, Introduction to the Elements of Music Staff

 The fundamentals of musical language (notation, rhythm, scales, keys, melodies, and chords), including writing, analysis, singing, and dictation.
 Intended for students who have no music reading ability.

-MUSI 112a, Listening to Music Craig Wright
+MUSI 112a, Listening to Music Staff

 Development of aural skills that lead to an understanding of Western music.
 The musical novice is introduced to the ways in which music is put together and is taught how to listen to a wide variety of musical styles, from Bach and Mozart, to Gregorian chant, to the blues.
 HU

 MUSI 131b, Introduction to the History of Western Music: 1800 to the Present Gundula Kreuzer

 A survey of nineteenth- and twentieth-century composers, genres, and styles of music in Europe and America, with an emphasis on ways of listening.
 No prerequisites.
 HU